-- 23. The Committee reviews the disclosures that are financial in nature contained in the Annual Report and Annual Information Form. - 24.
-The Committee ensures that adequate disclosure procedures are in place for the review of Empire's public disclosure of financial information extracted or derived from Empire's financial statements, and must periodically assess the adequacy of those disclosure procedures. - 25.
-The Committee reviews the disclosure controls and procedures and internal controls on financial reporting, including any significant deficiencies or material non-compliance with such controls and procedures. - 26.
-The Committee reviews the Corporate Disclosure Policy and the Disclosure Committee Mandate. - 27.
-The Committee reviews all findings of regulatory agency examinations concerning financial matters of the Company and will make recommendations to the Board to address these matters. - 28.
-The Committee establishes procedures for: - a) the receipt, retention and treatment of complaints received by Empire regarding accounting, internal accounting controls, or auditing matters; and - b) the confidential, anonymous submission by employees of Empire of concerns regarding questionable accounting or auditing matters. - 29.
+- 23. The Committee reviews and recommends to the Board approval of share buy backs and normal course issuer bids. - 24.
+The Committee reviews the disclosures that are financial in nature contained in the Annual Report and Annual Information Form. - 25.
+The Committee reviews the applicable metrics and information contained in the Company's Sustainable Business Report in order to provide proper measurement and disclosure oversight. - 26.
+The Committee ensures that adequate disclosure procedures are in place for the review of Empire's public disclosure of financial information extracted or derived from Empire's financial statements, and must periodically assess the adequacy of those disclosure procedures. - 27.
+The Committee reviews the disclosure controls and procedures and internal controls on financial reporting, including any significant deficiencies or material non-compliance with such controls and procedures. - 28.
+The Committee reviews the Corporate Disclosure Policy and the Disclosure Committee Mandate. - 29.
+The Committee reviews all findings of regulatory agency examinations concerning financial matters of the Company and will make recommendations to the Board to address these matters. - 30.
+The Committee establishes procedures for: - a) the receipt, retention and treatment of complaints received by Empire regarding accounting, internal accounting controls, or auditing matters; and - b) the confidential, anonymous submission by employees of Empire of concerns regarding questionable accounting or auditing matters. - 31.
 The Committee reviews the status and adequacy of the Company's efforts to ensure its businesses are conducted and its facilities are operated in an ethical, legally compliant and socially responsible way, and recommends to the Board, for approval, policy changes and program initiatives considered advisable.